hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->
 *Figure 6: Cumulative third-party reuse, normalized by number of datasets deposited each year, plotted as elapsed years since data publication*

-### Number of datasets in a reuse paper has increased
+### Growth in the number of datasets in each reuse paper over time

-The number of datasets used in a reuse paper was found to increase over time.
+The number of distinct datasets used in a reuse paper was found to increase over time (Figure 7).
+In 2002-2004 almost all reuse papers only used one or two datasets.
 By 2010, 25% of reuse papers used 3 or more datasets.

 <!--begin.rcode figure7, echo=FALSE